Is the Government making a “Hardship Fund” available to residents?

 Please continue to visit our website and social media channels to see the latest information on our services and any changes we have had to make following guidance from Central Government.

-A Coronavirus Recovery Edition of the Chronicle was delivered to Stevenage homes in April 2020.
+A Coronavirus special edition of the Chronicle, our residents’ magazine was delivered to Stevenage homes in April 2020.
 A Coronavirus recovery edition of the Chronicle was delivered to residents in July.
-The Autumn issue and another Coronavirus Autumn Special Edition were delivered in November 2020.
+The autumn issue and another Coronavirus autumn special edition were delivered in November 2020.
 The winter issue was delivered to residents in January 2021.